 - Clean the surface with a lint-free rag and mineral spirits to remove grease and oily scum – if it’s a new plywood structure, you can skip this step.

-- Leave the plywood to dry and sand it down with 180-grit sandpaper
+- Leave the plywood to dry and sand it with fine-grit sandpaper (220-grit).

 - Apply an undercoat or paint if needed and allow it to dry (you can skip this step if you want to apply the polyurethane directly)

-- Cover the plywood surface with 3 coats of polyurethane.
+- Seal the plywood surface with 3 polyurethane coats.
 Wait until one coat dries before applying the next one.

 - Cover the edges and bottom of the surface with equal parts of polyurethane.
 This ensures the entire plywood is waterproof and not just the surface.

-- Allow the sealant to dry for 3 days before normal usage is resumed.
+- Allow the sealer to dry for 3 days before normal usage is resumed.

-Tip: Polyurethane only gives a transparent finish so if you want a color finish, ensure to mix the polyurethane with wood dye or acrylic paint before application.
+Tip: Polyurethane only gives a transparent finish so if you want a color finish, ensure to mix the polyurethane with wood dye or acrylic paint, or use tinted polyurethane before application.

 Here’s how to use it: